UniTN-Mechatronics/mruby-gsl/README.md

 # mruby-gsl
 This is a (very) partial wrapper to GSL functions.
 Its main target is to provide the basic functionalities for working with Matrices and Vectors.

+## Error messages
+By default, GSL error messages are printed to stdout.
+This happens in addition to standard Ruby errors.
+If you want to disable GSL error messages, use the Kernel method `gsl_info_off`, and use `gsl_info_on` to re-enable.

+Default behavior can be reversed (i.e. no printout) by disabling the compiler switch `GSL_ERROR_MSG_PRINTOUT` in `mrbgem.rake`.

 ## Vector class

 The `Vector` class implements a fixed-length numeric vector (using `double` values for internal storage).